 Large Outfall Renewal projects address pipes larger than 15-inches and account for 76 miles of our system.
 Inspections helped CCWA to deterrmine the first outfall replacement project would be the Flint River Outfall.
-The entire Flint River Outfall, shown in Exhibit 13, stretches from the W.B.
+The entire Flint River Outfall stretches from the W.B.
 Casey WRF Raw Water Pump Station up to Georgia Highway 85.
-Phase 1a begins at the W.B.
-Casey WRF Raw Water Pump Station and replaces 4,300 feet of reinforced concrete pipe (RCP) with Fiberglass Reinforced Polymer Mortar Pipe (FRP).
-The budget for Phase 1a was \$4.71 million and construction began in FYB15 and will extend a few months into FYB16.
-The next phase, 1b, has a budget of \$9.2 million and was awarded in May 2015.
-Design activities for Phase 2 also began in FYB15 and the current estimate for this phase is \$16 million.
-A total of \$2.7 million was spent on Large Outfall Renewal projects during FYB15.
+Exhibit 13 shows the outfall replacement projects in the W.B.
+Casey WRF basin that have been active since FYB15.
+As shown in Exhibit 14, three projects (1-3) along the Flint River Outfall have been completed.
+These projects have invested roughly \$17.9 million replacing and upsizing 4.2 miles of reinforced concrete pipe (RCP) with Fiberglass Reinforced Polymer Mortar Pipe (FRP).
+Additionally, three phases of the Jesters Creek Outfall were completed for roughly \$2.2 million and replaced 1 mile of sewer.
+A total of 5.2 miles of sewer projects since FYB15 have been completed for a total of \$20.2 million.
+Eight additional projects are either under construction, design, or planned for the upcoming fiscal year which will address nearly 12 miles of large sewer and invest nearly \$47 million.

+A total of \$6.2 million was spent on Large Outfall Renewal projects during FYB18.